-In light of recent calls for South Carolina to remove a Confederate Flag from its State House grounds, here’s the column I published in the Raleigh News & Observer on Feb.
+In light of recent push to remove Confederate statues, here’s the column I published in the Raleigh News & Observer on Feb.
 8, 2009 calling on then Gov. Bev.
 Perdue to move to remove the Confederate memorial that still stands before the state capitol.

 Raleigh seems poised to write a new chapter of its history as the City Council considers creating a dedicated funding stream for public art.